mazhar266/dockerized-lapis-boilerplate/README.md

-# Lapis Docker Boilerplate
+# Dockerized Lapis Boilerplate

-a boilerplate with pre-configured lapis with docker
+A boilerplate with pre-configured lapis with docker

 ## Built with